NIO ET7 review: Can the luxury sedan convince in everyday life?

 Only AMOLED displays are installed in the entire NIO ET7.
 This is really unique so far.
 The software on the 12,8-inch center display is also convincing.
 This is called NIO Banyan.
 We had installed version 1.2.2 on our test vehicle and of course the entire vehicle is OTA-capable.
 This means that bugs can be fixed or new functions can be added with a simple software update like on a smartphone.
 You can see how the software is structured in detail in our video here:

-The infotainment is really responsive, with some slowdowns that you could feel.
-But NIO has already improved that with 1.3.1, because we didn't notice any delay here.
-The computing power in the background should be less Probe trouble This has the power of 100 Sony Playstation 5.
-Currently supposedly the strongest data center in a car?
-In the future, it will even be possible to wear AR glasses in the car, so that the passengers can immerse themselves in new worlds, for example, to prevent boredom during the holiday trip.
-Another advantage would be that the so-called supercomputer can also support Level 4 autonomous driving, should it ever be approved by the regulator.
-As a result, NIO can rely on this hardware for a long time and can easily integrate new functions into the system via OTA updates.
+The infotainment system responds very quickly, although there were some noticeable slowdowns.
+NIO has already made improvements to this with version 1.3.1, as we didn't notice any delays at all.
+The computing power in the background shouldn't be the problem.
+This has the power of 100 Sony Playstation 5s.
+Currently supposedly the most powerful data center in a car?
+In the future, it will even be possible to wear AR glasses in the car, so that passengers can immerse themselves in new worlds, for example, to prevent boredom during vacation trips.
+Another advantage would be that the so-called supercomputer can also support Level 4 autonomous driving, should it ever be approved by the regulators.
+This means that NIO can rely on this hardware for a long time and can easily integrate new functions into the system via OTA updates.

 Video streaming services are intended to expand the current, still rather weak, streaming offer at NIO.
 This is likely to happen this year.
 There are also users who would like Android Auto and Apple's CarPlay in the NIO.
 As another option, it definitely wouldn't be bad.
 Spotify and Tidal are currently available.